Hi, what do you want to do?

 Job Shadow/Internship

-Students identify a career field to research and complete a job shadow activity.
-For this career exploration lesson, students brainstorm a list of careers they are interested in and research them.
-Students participate in a job shadow of...
+Learners identify a career field to research and complete a job shadow activity.
+In this career exploration instructional activity, students brainstorm a list of careers they are interested in and research them.
+Learners participate in a...

 Curated OER